0hAodha/ohaodha.ie/content/blog/Evolution of My Approach to Note-Taking/index.md

 With this change I also decided to try something new for my note-taking approach, and started using the Markdown-based notes application [Logseq](https://logseq.com/).
-I ultimately decided on using Logseq because it was free & open source, had an easy to use & pleasant UI, was capable of using $\LaTeX$ typesetting for equations, and had a handy flashcard feature wherein a section of a note could be turned into a flashcard with spaced repetition for revision, not dissimilar to Anki.
+I ultimately decided on using Logseq because it was free & open source, had an easy to use & pleasant UI, was capable of using $\mathrm{\LaTeX}$ typesetting for equations, and had a handy flashcard feature wherein a section of a note could be turned into a flashcard with spaced repetition for revision, not dissimilar to Anki.
 It also allowed me to embed PDF documents in the Markdown file of a note and view it in a split pane next to the note itself, which was handy for archiving & linking the lecture slides, and